Martin Fisher School of Physics

-My work is supported by a National Science Foundation CAREER award, by a grant from the Department of Energy, and by It from Qubit: Simons Collaboration on Quantum Fields, Gravity, and Information, a multi-institution grant from the Simons Foundation of which I serve as Deputy Director.
+My work is supported by a grant from the Department of Energy and by It from Qubit: Simons Collaboration on Quantum Fields, Gravity, and Information, a multi-institution grant from the Simons Foundation of which I serve as Deputy Director.

 We are always looking for talented graduate students to join our group.
 If you are interested, please apply to our Ph.D. program.
 (I read applications only through the university's admissions process; please do not send your CV or other application materials directly to me.)